Logesh08/Instagram-ID-Code-Fetcher/README.md

 <i>Linux Distro recommended</i>

-Run this script using bash
+Run this script using bash, it can be used for building coustom inshacle module for getting IDs into the field